spences10/scottspence.com/copy/portfolio.md

 I conducted a workshop at Jamstack conf to "[Build with SvelteKit and GraphQL]".

-There's also a Jamstack exploreres guide on "[Building with SvelteKit and GraphCMS]" you can check out for free!
+There's also a Jamstack explorers guide on "[Building with SvelteKit and GraphCMS]" you can check out for free!

 A walkthrough of all the example projects in the [GraphCMS Examples